DartZenDev/DartZen/README.md

 - [Versioning and Releases](docs/versioning_and_releases.md) — Explains how independent versioning and SemVer are applied in DartZen.
 - [Infrastructure Philosophy](docs/infrastructure_philosophy.md) — Clarifies how DartZen interacts with physical systems while keeping the domain pure.
 - [Identity Model Philosophy](docs/identity_model_philosophy.md) — Establishes identity as a stable domain concept, independent of authentication details.
+- [Identity Domain](docs/identity_domain.md) — Defines the identity domain model and its lifecycle.

 ## 📦 Repository Structure